Jetchisel/sandbox/README.md

 ```
 ## Installation

-* Download an extract the archive and put the HistLog script somewhere within your PATH.
+* Download and extract the archive and put the HistLog script somewhere within your PATH.
 Run it once and viola!
   - git clone https://github.com/Jetchisel/HistLog
   - cd HistLog/
   - cp -v HistLog /bin
   - HistLog
   - tail -f ~/.HistLog
-##

 * Every user that will call/run HistLog will have the "Files created" in this readme.
 * The script will run and will be called via cron every 30 seconds. ( at least on this side it does. :-) )
 * The ~/.HistLog file will grow faster because it logs everything everytime.
 Adjust the time in the cron entry.